-We are organising two conferences as part of the project:
+We organised two conferences as part of the project:

 Objects and death: on the trail of grave goods